The trainer was very well informed, it was also beneficial to be taught by someone currently working in the EU.

 She has spent fourteen years as an elected parliamentarian in the United Kingdom, including as a Minister in the Foreign and Commonwealth Office and Minister for Women & Equality.
 Before parliament Meg worked for twenty years in the social work profession; her last post was Assistant Director of Children's Services.

 Meg writes and speaks on increasing the numbers of women working in science, engineering, technology and construction, and is Patron of the Women's Engineering Society.
 She is a member of the UK Foreign & Commonwealth Office’s Diplomatic Excellence External Panel, an Associate of Global Partners Governance and was previously on the Executive Committee of the Inter-Parliamentary Union UK.

-Noah possesses extensive and impressive experience in developing and restructuring organisational strategy.
-As the founder and Director of Bridgenor Associates, his skills include market analysis, scenario planning and horizon scanning; all services that he has provided for Central Government departments, NGOs and institutional investors.
+Noah possesses extensive experience in developing and restructuring organisational strategy.
+As the founder and Director of Bridgenor Associates, his skills include; market analysis, scenario planning and horizon scanning.
+These are all services that he has provided for Central Government, NGOs and institutional investors.